-The net proceeds from the offering of the notes will be approximately \$148.5 million after deducting the underwriting discount and other expenses.
+The net proceeds from the offering of the notes will be approximately \$147.6 million after deducting the underwriting discount and other expenses.
 The net proceeds will be used for general corporate purposes, including the repayment of indebtedness under our credit facility.
-As of January 12, 2004, the credit facility had an outstanding balance of \$254 million with a weighted average interest rate of 2.81%.
-The credit facility matures in December 2005.
-On January 9, 2004, we funded \$65 million of the cash portion of our acquisition of the property located at 1185 Avenue of the Americas in New York City through a borrowing under our credit facility.
-We anticipate that we will repay our \$100 million of 7.40% senior unsecured notes at maturity on March 15, 2004 through borrowings under our credit facility.
+As of August 9, 2004, the credit facility had an outstanding balance of \$312.5 million with a weighted average interest rate of 4.25%.
+Such weighted average interest rate reflects borrowings at the "prime rate" which is a result of the required notice provisions under the credit agreement and the timing of the August 6, 2004 amendment and extension to our credit facility.
+As of August 11, 2004, the weighted average interest rate will decrease to 3.32% as certain of the "prime rate" borrowings are converted to LIBOR-based borrowings.
+In addition, such weighted average interest rate is anticipated to further decrease to 2.47% upon repayment of the remaining "prime rate" borrowings from the net proceeds of this offering.
+The credit facility matures in August 2007.
+On August 9, 2004, we paid off the \$250 million balance of the mortgage debt on our property located at 1185 Avenue of the Americas in New York City through a borrowing under our credit facility.
+Affiliates of each of the underwriters are lenders under our credit facility.